 About The Jewellery Boat® and me

 I design and make narrative mixed media jewellery.
-Since 2014, I have taught a wide variety of courses afloat and on dry land, encouraging people to explore their own creativity in jewellery making and glass.
+Since 2014, I have taught a wide variety of courses afloat and on dry land, encouraging people to explore their own creativity in jewellery, enamelling and glass.
 (You will find my current course details in the shop tab above.)

-I like to tell a story through my bespoke pieces, working across a variety of mixed-media, including hand-dyed anodised aluminium, kiln enamel, found objects, patterned polymer clay, fused glass and glazed porcelain.
+I like to tell a story through my bespoke pieces, working in mixed-media, including hand-dyed anodised aluminium, vitreous enamel, found and recycled objects, wood, fused glass and glazed porcelain.
 I would describe myself as a "coloursmith".
-I often write poetry to accompany or inspire my jewellery.
+I write poetry to accompany or inspire my jewellery.

 Contrasts in my environment, the colours and patterns in nature and the dereliction of industry, peeling paint and rust all fascinate me, as well as microscopic life of mosses and lichens which seem to survive and outlive everything!

-In my glass and jewellery workshops I aim to draw people into their own world of creativity, to help them to find and express their individuality.
+In my glass, jewellery and enamelling workshops I aim to draw people into their own world of creativity, to help them to find and express their individuality.

 I want you to come to my workshops and find out something new about yourself that seeds vision and self-belief in your own creative potential.